lbechberger/LearningPsychologicalSpaces/README.md

 #### 2.1.11 Creating Heatmaps of the Similarity Matrices

 In order to visualize the similarity matrices, one can use the script `plot_similarity_tables.py`.
 It also directly compares visual to conceptual ratings, given as `visual.pickle` and `conceptual.pickle` (output of `compute_similarities.py`).
 It creates one item-based heatmap (above diagonal: visual similarity, below diagonal: conceptual similarity) and two category-based heatmaps (one for visual similarity and another one for conceptual similarity) and stores them in the given `output_folder`.
+Moreover, a box plot based on within and between-category ratings for visual and conceptual similarity is generated.
 The script can be executed as follows:

 ```
 python -m code.mds.preprocessing.plot_similarity_tables path/to/visual.pickle path/to/conceptual.pickle path/to/output_folder/